pyeventsourcing/eventsourcing/docs/topics/design.rst

 layer.
 The application layer depends on the domain and infrastructure layers, and the interface layer depends only on the application layer.

-The library default functionality is designed to be extended or replaced easily.

 Onion architecture
 ==================